met4citizen/Hypergraph/README.md

 `worldline(n1,n2,...)` | Time-like curve of space-like node/nodes. `TIME` mode only. | Distance as the number of edges.
 `lightcone(n,length)` | Lightcone centered at node `n` with size `length`. `TIME` mode only. | Size of the cones as the number of edges.

+## Scalar Fields

 Scalar fields can be highlighted by clicking `GRAD`.
 Relative intensity of the field is represented by different hues of colour from light blue (lowest) to green to yellow (mid) to orange to red (highest).
-The field values are calculated for each vertex and the colours for edges represent the mean of the values of the vertices it connects.
+Field values are calculated for each vertex and the colours for edges represent the mean of the values of the vertices they connect.

-Command | Scalar field
+Scalar Field | Description
 --- | ---
 `created` | Creation time from oldest to newest.
 `updated` | Last update time from oldest to newest.
 For causal graph the same as 'created'.